 lantern Festival, also known as Yuan Xiao Jie in Chinese, is one of the best moments to see how Chinese celebrate.
 It is held on the 15th day of the Spring Festival and it is the most famous part of the Chinese New Year holiday.
-In this event, almost all of China and some of its neighboring countries are filled with lights, dancing, and delicious foods.
+In this event, almost all of China and some of its neighboring countries are filled with lights, dancing, and delicious Chinese foods.
 (Video Credit: Parker Walbeck)

 History of Lantern Festival

 It started in the Western Han Dynasty era around 2000 years ago.
 Back then, Emperor Wu set this day to worship Taiyi.
 After him, some disputes happened and Emperor Wen set this day for the return of peace.
-He also made this day as a national holiday.
+He also made this day a national Chinese holiday.